-Biden administration struggles to project order as Taliban enters Kabul | CNN Politics
+Biden officials admit miscalculation as Afghanistan's national forces and government rapidly fall | CNN Politics

 Yet the downfall and collapse of the Afghan military has happened far quicker than Biden or his team expected.

-Ghani himself left the country on Sunday for Tajikistan, two sources have told CNN.
+Ghani left the country on Sunday for Tajikistan, two sources told CNN.
 Afghan Chairman of the High Council for National Reconciliation Abdullah Abdullah referred to him in a video statement as “former President.”

 American officials have expressed dismay at Ghani’s inability to protect key cities and regions from the Taliban, despite laying out a strategy for doing so during his communications with Biden and other senior US leaders.

-Biden himself used a question-and-answer session in the White House East Room a little more than a month ago to downplay the prospect the Afghan government could collapse and the Taliban could take over, saying that outcome was not inevitable.
-He insisted there would be “no circumstance” in which American personnel were evacuated from the roof of their embassy, rejecting any comparison to the fall of Saigon.
+Biden used a question-and-answer session in the White House East Room a little more than a month ago to downplay the prospect the Afghan government could collapse and the Taliban could take over, saying that outcome was not inevitable.
+He had insisted there would be “no circumstance” in which American personnel were evacuated from the roof of their embassy, rejecting any comparison to the fall of Saigon.

-Last week, Biden told reporters there was still a possibility the government could hold up, saying a newly installed military commander was a “serious fighter.”
+Last week, the President told reporters there was still a possibility the government could hold up, saying a newly installed military commander was a “serious fighter.”
 And as recently as Friday, the administration said the Afghan capital of Kabul was not in an “imminent threat environment.”

-By Sunday morning, a US official was telling CNN that evacuations of US personnel were well underway, with a goal to get US embassy personnel out by Tuesday morning, if not sooner.
-CNN spotted US choppers shuttling employees from the embassy to evacuate them from the country amid the Taliban’s advance on Kabul.
+By Sunday afternoon, the US completed its evacuation of its embassy in Kabul as Taliban fighters entered the city.
+CNN had spotted US choppers shuttling employees from the embassy to evacuate them from the country amid the Taliban’s advance.

 The withdrawal of embassy personnel marks a rapid acceleration of the process that had only been announced on Thursday, and is a situation that many State Department security officials expected would have to happen given the speed with which the Taliban has gained territory in Afghanistan in recent days.

-Note: This story has been updated with additional reporting Sunday.